greenelab/tybalt/simulation_results.md

 PCA (light blue) performed the best in nearly all scenarios with the exception to situations with high noise.
 In high noise cases, NMF (green) performed the best.
 Tybalt (VAE; purple) performed better than ADAGE, NMF, and ICA in almost all cases.
-ADAGE (DAE, red) solutions tended to be unstable, particularly in simulations with a higher number of genes.
+ADAGE (DAE, red) solutions generally did not capture modules well and were unstable in simulations with a higher number of genes.
-Many ADAGE solutions did not converge indicating a stronger need for finer hyperparameter tuning.

 We also visualized results without taking the mean rank.
 This visualization demonstrates how gene modules with decreasing size were captured by the algorithms.